kmcd14/pands-project2021/README.md

 ![min](Images\min.PNG)

+<h4>Observations:
+From this we can see that iris-setosa varies a lot more than the other two when it comes to petal attributes.
+It also seems to on average have a wider sepal than iris-versicolour and iris-virginica.
+It also looks like there may be a link between the sepal and petal lenght of the iris-virginica. <h4>

 ---

 <u><b>Visualisation of findings:</b></u>

 We can use seaborn and matplotlib to visualise each record to help make observations on.
 Visualisation is important because it allows us to see pattens in the data which we may not have noticed otherwise.
-It is also allows for a far more digestible medium to relay findings to people than a bunch of numbers.
+It is also allows for a far more digestible medium to relay findings to people than a speadsheet of numbers.

 <u><b>Countplot </b></u>